gerry101/personal-redux-training/README.md

   4. Calls to the store are updated to be asyncronous.
   5. The project folder structure is revamped to meet industry standards.

-It has been built under the instruction of Tyler Mcginnis(https://tylermcginnis.com) from his course Redux(https://tylermcginnis.com/courses/redux/).

 # Deployment

-To run this project, clone it.
+To run this project:
+	1. Clone it.
-Run [ npm i ] to install the project dependencies.
+	2. Run [ npm i ] to install the project dependencies.
-Run [ npm start ] to open the project in your default browser.
+	3. Run [ npm start ] to open the project in your default browser.

 Happy hacking!